-Your Core Values Checklist for Love – What Do you Really Want?
+The Core Values Checklist for Love – Understand What You Need, To Get What You Want.

 One of the first steps to attracting that perfect mate into your life is getting clear and knowing what you want, what you really want.
 Many people feel like love is just going to happen to them one day and end up falling into random relationships becoming involved with people that may seem right at first but end up completely wrong.

 Would you go into a shoe store and ask for any shoe size or style?
 Would you go into Starbucks and ask for whatever they feel like making?
 In order to get what you want in life, you have to know what will make you happy.
 You can’t make a decaff, non-foam latte into your perfect, double shot, mocha with whip.

 This is where the idea of creating a checklist for love comes in.
 The list isn’t to manifest someone into your life from out of the blue, but is intended to focus you on prioritizing your core values as to what will be the best fit for you in a relationship.
 Reading this list centers you and helps you to visualize what it would be like to be with your ideal partner, and recognize him or her when they enter your life.

 Your list should be based on the qualities that you are looking for in a partner and worded in a positive, affirming way.
 Before you begin, think about what you most would love to have in a partner and how you would feel when you are with them.
 What are your core values, wants, needs and passions?

 If you need help getting started, think of what’s important to you, qualities you consider desirable and what you most enjoy doing.
 If traveling and exploring the unknown is important to you, a quality you might put down is “adventurous”.
 If you want to start a family you might have “family oriented”.
 Other core values may include Generosity, Kindness, Flexibility, Agreeable, Independence, Optimism, Respect, Unconventionality, Trustworthy, etc.